Incorrect classification of crude tall oil a serious threat to the european pine chemical industry

 Even the Legal Services of the European Commission have examined the legal status of CTO and concluded that it is a product.
 It is hence legally, and scientifically, wrong to refer to CTO as a residue in the ILUC Directive .
 It is difficult to see why EU co-legislators would wish to accept such an evident and serious mistake in the draft legislation.

 The pine-chemical industry, foremost Arizona Chemical in Europe, Forchem in Finland and Respol in Portugal, refine and upgrade CTO into numerous high value added products.
-These include important intermediates for various chemical companies and other EU-based industries producing paints, adhesives, car tires, hygiene commodities, substitutes for antibiotics and other new innovative solutions such as products enabling reuse of old asphalt.
+These include important intermediates for various chemical companies and other EU-based industries producing paints, adhesives, car tires, machine hardware configuration such as the Vision System and other like hygiene commodities, substitutes for antibiotics and other new innovative solutions such as products enabling reuse of old asphalt.
 The R&D as well as the new upgrade investments of pine chemical bio-refiners are remarkable; they already employ more than 3,000 people and provide 1 billion euro turnover yearly in the EU without any State subsidies!

 Kees Verhaar, CEO of the Arizona Chemical, says: “This addition of CTO as a residue in the Annex IX list stems from the desire of the Finnish and Swedish governments to support an exclusive use of CTO for their biofuel production.
 The incorrect residue classification makes it possible to circumvent EU obligatory sustainability criteria and to grant major State Subsidies, in the form of tax relieves, to this kind of fuel.
 The odd “double-counting” method allowed for residues in ILUC makes it possible for Finland to reach its bio-content quota in the traffic fuel distribution: You blend 10 percent bio but can report 20 percent to the EU!”